| |

 This shawl can easily be adjusted to any size – you are repeating 2 rows until you reach your desired size.

-Obviously, if you want to make the shawl larger – this will require more yarn.
+Obviously, if you want to make the shawl larger, more yarn is required.

-The model in the photographs is a size small and this shawl is a S/M size.
+The model in the photographs is small, and this shawl is S/M size.

 Crescent shawl measurements